TianZerL/Anime4KCPP/readme.md

 ./ac_cli -v
 ```

-To setup ffmpeg's libav for building video module on windows, it is recommended to add an `AC_PATH_FFMPEG` variable to CMake, but you can also use `pkg-config` for windows. `AC_PATH_FFMPEG` should be a path to the ffmpeg's root folder witch contains `lib` and `include`.
+To setup ffmpeg's libav for building video module on Windows, it is recommended to add an `AC_PATH_FFMPEG` variable to CMake, but you can also use `pkg-config` for Windows. `AC_PATH_FFMPEG` should be a path to the ffmpeg's root folder witch contains `lib` and `include`.

 To add `AC_PATH_FFMPEG` to CMake, click `Add Entry` button in `cmake-gui` or use `-DAC_PATH_FFMPEG="path/to/ffmpeg/root"` in terminal.

-You can download ffmpeg with sdk from [BtBN](https://github.com/BtbN/FFmpeg-Builds/releases) (`ffmpeg-master-latest-win64-gpl-shared.zip` or `ffmpeg-master-latest-win64-lgpl-shared.zip`) or [gyan.dev](https://www.gyan.dev/ffmpeg/builds/) (`ffmpeg-release-full-shared.7z`) for windows.
+You can download ffmpeg with sdk from [BtBN](https://github.com/BtbN/FFmpeg-Builds/releases) (`ffmpeg-master-latest-win64-gpl-shared.zip` or `ffmpeg-master-latest-win64-lgpl-shared.zip`) or [gyan.dev](https://www.gyan.dev/ffmpeg/builds/) (`ffmpeg-release-full-shared.7z`) for Windows.

 ***You need MSVC to build directshow filter, witch is only available on Windows.***